PaimaStudios/paima-engine/paima-standalone/README.md

 This file used to be the main connection point between game code and `paima-engine` itself.
 In order to eliminate this connection all of the logic was moved over to `paima-standalone`.
 That now takes care of:

 - initializing the `paima-funnel`
-- initializing the `paima-sm`: the logic (previously as default export from `sm.js`) is now hidden in the standalone and only the router is replaced with recompiled `backend.cjs` code (user specified game/backend code)
+- initializing the `paima-sm`: the logic (previously as default export from `sm.js`) is now hidden in the standalone and only the router is replaced with recompiled `gameCode.cjs` code (user specified game/backend code)
-- initializing&running the `paima-runtime`: `registerEndpoints` function from the `api` module is now replaced with recompiled `registerEndpoints.cjs` code (api module)
+- initializing&running the `paima-runtime`: `registerEndpoints` function from the `api` module is now replaced with recompiled `endpoints.cjs` code (api module)
 - setting the DB pool was removed from this file.
 Now done internally in paima-engine (can be accessed with `getConnection` from `paima-sdk/utils`)

 ### Backend - sm.js